Skip Navigation

 • Buy a notebook and use it to record ideas, snippets of overheard conversations, poems, short stories, etc.

-• Write in it every day
+• Write in your notebook every day

 • Describe one incident in clear prose as though it were a passage from a novel you’d like to read